AdsophicSolutions/AppBlocks.Autofac.Examples/src/MediatRSupport/README.md

 Implement INotificationHandler for Notification message.
 They are attributed with AppBlocksMediatrNotificationService.
 Notifications can be handled by multiple handlers.
 Notifications sent via MediatR implementation are handled here.

 ### RequestResponseService.cs
-Registered as request handlers for Request message providing a response of type Response.
+Registered as request handler for Request message providing a response of type Response.
 Class implements interface IRequestHandler and is attributed with AppBlocksMediatrRequestService.
-Handle method is called via the MediatR implementation
+Handler is called via MediatR integration in AppBlocks.